Tierion/boltwall/README.md

 - Protect routes in your own API by using as a middleware
 - Custom attenuation via macaroons
 - oAuth-like authorization for compatible 3rd party services
+- Optional time-based access restrictions supported out of the box

 To run the test server, clone the repo, and from the directory run: